• Skip to primary navigation

 Choose a couple of airlines in each alliance and accrue miles to those accounts, even when flying one of their partners.

 For example, Finnair and American Airlines are partners.
 If you fly on Finnair, you can credit the miles earned to your American Airlines account.
-Simply add your AAdvantage number to your Finnair reservation or ask an agent to add it for you at the airport.

-What good will it do to have a small balance of Finnair miles?
-Better to funnel your earning to an account like American Airlines, where you’re already earning miles.
+Better to funnel your earnings to an account like American Airlines, where you’re already earning miles.

 WheretoCredit.com is a popular site for looking up where to credit paid airline tickets.